lkesteloot/distray/README.md

 # Examples

-You can run distrend with and without a proxy.
+You can run distray with and without a proxy.

 ## With a proxy

 Generally you will run one proxy on a public machine (say `proxy.example.com`):

-    % distrend proxy
+    % distray proxy

 One worker per machine (including the proxy machine and the controller's machine):

-    % distrend worker proxy.example.com
+    % distray worker proxy.example.com

 And the controller on your home machine:

-    % distrend controller \
+    % distray controller \
         --proxy proxy.example.com \
         --in marbles.scene marbles.scene \
         --out anim/out-%03.png anim/out-%03.png \